meteor-gazelle/meteor-gazelle/doc/specs/bookmarks.md

 ## Business rules

-* Users are able to bookmark a torrent group, artist, collage, or reqyest.
+* Users are able to bookmark a torrent group, artist, collage, or request.
-* Users are able to remove booksmarks
+* Users are able to remove bookmarks
 * Users are able to sort bookmarks in ascending or descending order based on different fields.
 * Users can receive notifications about certain bookmarks.